awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 Create single\-zone node groups for each Availability Zone that your cluster was created in\.
 For more information, see [Launching Amazon EKS Linux Worker Nodes](launch-workers.md)\.

 The Cluster Autoscaler does not support Auto Scaling groups that span multiple Availability Zones\.
 Instead, use an Auto Scaling group for each Availability Zone\.
 You can later enable the `--balance-similar-node-groups` feature to keep your cluster's node count relatively even across Availability Zones\.
+If you do use a single Auto Scaling Group that spans multiple Availability Zones you will find that AWS unexpectedly terminates nodes without them being drained because of the [rebalancing feature of AWS EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-benefits.html#arch-AutoScalingMultiAZ).

 For each Availability Zone in your cluster, use the following `eksctl` command to create a node group\.
 Substitute the red variable text with your own values\.
 This command creates an Auto Scaling group with a minimum count of one and a maximum count of ten\.